USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/GLOSSARY.md

 related articles and services on the United States Munitions List.
 See https://www.pmddtc.state.gov/regulations_laws/itar.html for more information.

+<a name="3EFA4DA6375711E89041003EE1B763F8"></a>**Lead Developer** The person
+tasked with completing the process to release the material.
+Acts as a point of contact for any questions from those individuals that must sign this form.
+May be a principal developer, but is not required to be one provided he or she can answer all questions regarding the material being released.
+MUST be an ARL government employee.

 <a name="8ECF3030C17C11E699E6003EE1B763F8"></a>**Operational security
 (OPSEC)** Practices and procedures put in place to protect U.S. national security interests.